VVJia/SAM-Swin/README.md

 # SAM-Swin: SAM-Driven Dual-Swin Transformers with Adaptive Lesion Enhancement for Laryngo-Pharyngeal Tumor Detection

-This repo is the official implementation of [SAM-Swin: SAM-Driven Dual-Swin Transformers with Adaptive Lesion Enhancement for Laryngo-Pharyngeal Tumor Detection](https://arxiv.org/abs/2410.21813).
+This repo is the official implementation of [SAM-Swin: SAM-Driven Dual-Swin Transformers with Adaptive Lesion Enhancement for Laryngo-Pharyngeal Tumor Detection](https://arxiv.org/abs/2410.21813) (MIA Major Revision).

 ## Introduction